8 Step Result-Oriented SEO Audit in 60 Minute

 If you come across such websites that don’t rank for brand keywords, ensure that strong signals are passing to help Google rank for brand keywords.
 As an SEO agency, you must ensure:

-- Build strong brand backlinks, by doing activities such as PR campaigns and citations
+- Build high quality backlinks, by doing activities such as PR campaigns and citations

 - You also have to add Google My Business listing with all correct NAP details